How to Design an M&E System for NGOs: A Practical Framework

 Viability

-Viability is the characteristic that will help you decide if the feature aligns with broader objectives and organizational strategy.
+Viability determines if a feature aligns with broader objectives and organizational strategy

-Taking viability into account will help your organization think through whether what you’re currently developing for, say, Uganda, might also be used in Kenya and Tanzania (a separate post we have that expands on the principles we apply when making digital products talks more about scalability).
-Assessing the proposed product or feature in terms of its viability will also help answer questions about who will fund it and who will promote it.
-All of this, ultimately, will help you decide how to strategically shape your product to maximize its impact and get the most longevity out of the investment you will make in developing and maintaining it.
+Taking viability into account helps your organization think through whether what you're developing for Uganda might also work in Kenya and Tanzania (our post on digital principles expands on building with scale in mind).
+It also helps answer questions about who will fund and promote the solution.
+Ultimately, viability helps you shape your product to maximize impact and get the most longevity out of your investment.

 Example: Integration between two existing systems